refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/layout-menu-breadcrumb.md

 <SharedComponents />

-In [Unit 2.4](/docs/tutorial/getting-started/headless/generate-crud-pages/), we created the CRUD pages automatically with Inferencer, and wrapped them with a `<Layout>` component.
+In [Unit 2.4](/docs/tutorial/getting-started/headless/generate-crud-pages/), we created the CRUD pages automatically with Inferencer and wrapped them with a `<Layout>` component.

-This component is provided when you create a new application using `create-refine-app` to help you get started quickly by providing a simple implementations of `Menu` and `Breadcrumb` components using **refine**'s hooks, [`useMenu`](/docs/api-reference/core/hooks/ui/useMenu) and [`useBreadcrumb`](/docs/api-reference/core/hooks/useBreadcrumb).
+This component is provided when you create a new application using `create-refine-app` to help you get started quickly by providing simple implementations of `Menu` and `Breadcrumb` components using **refine**'s hooks, [`useMenu`](/docs/api-reference/core/hooks/ui/useMenu) and [`useBreadcrumb`](/docs/api-reference/core/hooks/useBreadcrumb).

 Here is the preview for the `Layout`, `Menu` and `Breadcrumb` components: